Catria horse: History

-The Catria horse derives from the cross-breeding of Maremmano-derived stock from west of the Apennines, thought to have been brought from their homeland in Tuscany mainly by charcoal burners, with other breeds, principally Franches-Montagnes.
-After the Second World War, the number of Catria horses decreased.
-The population survived in mountainous areas suitable only for untended livestock.
+The Catria derives from the cross-breeding of Maremmano-derived stock from west of the Apennines, thought to have been brought from their homeland in Tuscany mainly by charcoal burners, with other breeds, principally the Swiss Franches-Montagnes.
+Numbers fell at the time of the Second World War, and the population survived in mountainous areas suitable only for untended livestock.
 In 1974, the Azienda Speciale Consortile del Catria, or "special co-operative agency of Catria", took control of horse breeding in the area.
 In 1980, a herd book was opened to conserve the bloodlines of the breed.